Kuat NV 2.0 Review

 Kuat has nailed it when it comes to durability.
 The powder-coated finish is simply more durable than the painted finish found on most other racks.
 It's hard to scratch and maintains a like-new appearance even following extended use.
 All of the moving parts also held up well during testing, and we had no issues with the central pivot or the ratcheting wheel clamps despite our abuse.

-The NV 2.0 is the most expensive rack we have tested with a retail price of $650.
+The NV 2.0 is the most expensive rack we've tested with a retail price of $650.
 It is a very high-quality rack and has features such as a built-in work stand which is not found on any other products.
 We are pretty cut and dry when it comes to value, either stating a product presents a good value, or it doesn't.
 However, the value of the Kuat NV is somewhat subjective to the prospective buyer.
-Whether or not it is or is not a real value is dependent upon how many appearances and the inclusion of a work stand are worth to you.
+Whether or not it is or is not a real value is dependent upon how much aesthetics and the inclusion of a work stand are worth to you.
 If looks are secondary to function, and they are to us, then we would have to recommend you save yourself some money and purchase the T2 Pro.
 If you're looking for the best value in a platform hitch mount rack, then we suggest saving a bunch of money and checking out the RockyMounts MonoRail.

 The NV 2.0 is a beautiful rack and follows a logical progression from the original NV, with many worthwhile functional upgrades.
 While it is aesthetically pleasing and generally easy to use, it loses a little ground to the competition for its limited tray adjustability and lofty price of admission.